 And now, a decade since her last album, Moore is making music again.
 “I feel like it’s time,” she says.
 “I feel like I’m on the precipice of something that’s undeniable to me, popping back into a large part of myself that I think has been dormant—or I’ve ignored, for multiple reasons—for many years.
 It just feels comfortable, like, ‘Oh yeah, I know how to ride a bike.
 I’ve done this before.’
 It’s very soul-fulfilling.
 It’s nourishing a part of me I think I’ve ignored for a really long time.”

 “Life is a roller coaster,” she says, recognizing she’s at a pinnacle point with more plunges and peaks ahead of her.
 “I know this is an extraordinary time, and I am present.
 I’m literally devouring every morsel of it and appreciating it for what it is because I remember when times did not feel the same.”
 Yes, her bucket list contains some predictable career goals like appearing on Broadway, but it also includes learning to juggle, drive a stick shift and really whistle.
 “I just want to take stock of all of it and do what I love,” Moore says.
 “This moment isn’t gonna last forever.
 I want to really dig my heels in while I can.”

-Photographed by Annabel Mehran; Styled by Jill & Jordan
+Photography by: Photographed by Annabel Mehran; Styled by Jill & Jordan